srcfl/srcful-documentation/docs/developer/hardware.md

 For a more non-technical user experience a bespoke app that communicates with the gatweway may be developed.

 ### Sourceful Energy App
 The onboarding may be integrated into the Sourceful Energy App (SEA) for a seamless experience into the network.
 Using the SEA the user can always set location of an owned gateway.
-The SEA also offers network connectivity, and inception integration of the gateway, but this requires additional functionality in the gateway firmware.
+The SEA also offers network connectivity, inception integration of the gateway, and a walletless mode (for users that do not have a separate crypto wallet) but this requires additional functionality in the gateway firmware.

 ### Network Connectivity
 TODO: Describe the how wifi can be provisioned in the app, e.g. qr code, default network ssid, and/or ble?